Classification for athletes with a vision impairment

 Athletes are classified according to their level of corrected vision and must have an impairment in BOTH eyes that meets the minimal disability criteria of:

 - Visual acuity that is less than or equal to LogMAR = 1.00 (6/60); and/or

 - Visual field that is less than a radius of 20 degrees

 Athletes will be required to provide medical documentation from their ophthalmologist prior to seeking a classification.

 What are the classes?

 Athletes will have their classification outcomes recorded on the masterlist for the sport they were classified for.
-Please refer to the individual sport pages for further information.
+Please refer to the relevant sport page for more information.

 - Vision Impairment Classification Fact Sheet

-– VI Medical Screening Form (required to be completed by an ophthalmologist prior to attending a face to face National Classification assessment)
+- Vision Impairment Medical Screening Form (required to be completed by an ophthalmologist prior to attending a face-to-face National Classification assessment)